microsoft/vscode-docs/docs/cpp/config-mingw.md

     pacman -S --needed base-devel mingw-w64-x86_64-toolchain
     ```

-1. Accept the default number of packages in the `toolchain` troup by pressing `kbstyle(Enter)`.
+1. Accept the default number of packages in the `toolchain` group by pressing `kbstyle(Enter)`.

     ![MYSS2 Installer](images/cpp/cpp-install-MSYS2-toolchain.png)

 1. Enter `Y` when prompted whether to proceed with the installation.

 1. Add the path to your MinGW-w64 `bin` folder to the Windows `PATH` environment variable by using the following steps:
    1. In the Windows search bar, type **Settings** to open your Windows Settings.